fabioz/Pydev/plugins/com.python.pydev.docs/merged_homepage/index.rst

 .. _`Type hinting with docstrings`: manual_adv_type_hints.html
 .. _`Install Instructions`: manual_101_install.html

-Release 2.8.0
+Release 2.8.1
 ==========================

-* This release was done just to back-up the change related to Gtk event loop which had some issues, so, the UI event loop will only work with PyQt4 now.
+* This release was done just to back-up the change related to Gtk event loop which had some issues, so, the UI event loop will only work with PyQt4 for now.

 Release 2.8.0
 ==========================